yiisoft/form/docs/radio.md

 </form>
 ```

-As we can see in the code we have the value `empty string` for the hidden input and `inactive` and `active` for the input radios tag, correctly.
+As we can see in the code we have the empty string value for the hidden input and `inactive` and `active` for the input radios tag, correctly.

 ### `Radio::class` methods: